haiiro-shimeji/gmap/README.txt

 James Blake
 http://www.webgeer.com/James

+Thanks to the following for their contributions:

 History
 -------

+2005-12-xx:
+ - forked the 4.6/4.7 version, both versions will continue to be developed for a while longer.
+ - added gmap user functionality
+ - width and height can be either px or %
+ - gmapmacro no longer needs to reload page (now works without clean url's)
+ - generalized gmap_from_var so that uses an array of points, or an array of lines, ...
+ - 37518-Info windows associated with points (markers) can be shown
+ - can optionally include xgmap options such as circle/polygon/style types -

 2005-10-15 Quite a few fixes.  (some reported in the project and some just noted myself)